bavc/bavc-resources/docs/Technical Documentation/DCP_QC.md

 make install
 ```

 If done correctly, a bunch of new command line tool will have been installed.
 You can test this by running the `asdcp-test` command.
-You shoud see output like
+You should see output like

 ```
 No operation selected (use one of -[gGcitux] or -h for help).